kandoruus/litehouse-test-project/README.md

 - **TypeScript:** Ensures type safety and better developer experience.
 - **Shadow DOM:** Used in components for style and DOM encapsulation.
 - **Single Source of Truth:** A lightweight global `AppState` singleton manages pagination and data fetching.
-- **Deviation from Requirements** I made the decision to use 12 items per page instead of 10 because that number works better for responsive design since it breaks evenly into 1, 2, 3, or 4 columns.
+- **Deviation from Requirements** I made the decision to use 12 items per page instead of 10.
+12 items per page work better for responsive design, since it breaks evenly into 1, 2, 3, or 4 columns.
 This can be easily adjusted back to 10 by changing the value of the CARDS_PER_PAGE constant in src/app/utils/constants.ts file.
+- **Mobile and Desktop Friendly** Application uses a Modal to expand on the description section on large screen sizes, but in mobile veiw with a single column, the card's height is expanded instead.

 ## Features Implemented